newtybins/tipper/readme.md

 # tipper

-> A simple CLI designed to help you calculate how to tip someone.
+> A simple CLI designed to help you calculate how much to tip someone.

 ## Usage